 ‘Villas in Sicily’ should be a link pointing to the category page.

-In the titles for the individual villa pages you should give details about their unique characteristics, and page content and not about their category.
+In the titles of the individual pages you should give details about their unique characteristics, and page content and not about their category.

 The above concepts can be applied to any ecommerce website or even to blogs.
-It is an advanced SEO technique for utilizing your category and achieve pages better.
+It is an advanced SEO technique for optimizing your category and archive pages better.

 What are tag pages?

-When you add values in the tag section of a post, WordPress creates a page for each tag.
-The URL of a tag page is http://www.yourdomain.com/tag/tag-name.
+When you add a tag in the tags section of a post, WordPress creates a page for each tag.
+The URL of a tag page is https://www.yourdomain.com/tag/tag-name.

-A tag page is similar to a category page since it allows you to group your posts together and often tag pages share the same template as the archive pages (categories).
+- A tag page is similar to a category page since it allows you to group posts together.

 In the majority of cases, tag pages are only used to aid the user navigation and serve no other purpose.